apollomoon-ucf/Audio_Sampler_Plugin/README.md

 The entire development process of the plugin is documented in this readme.

-More changes and features coming soon, please see end of README for latest updates.
+More changes and features coming soon, please see end of README for the latest updates.

 -Brian Moon